FrancisCrickInstitute/Chromosome_modelling/README.md

 The ‘Chromosome-condensation’ code consists of several files:

 - **initConfig.hpp** = includes parameter settings and declaration of functions that initialise the chromatin chain
-- **initConfig.cpp** = includes definition of functions that initialise the chromatin chain and binders
+- **initConfig.cpp** = includes definition of functions that initialise the chromosome(s)
-- **initDynamics.hpp** = includes declaration of functions that describe the dynamical evolution of chromatin chain and binders, including those detail rules of diffusion capture and loop extrusion
+- **initDynamics.hpp** = includes declaration of functions that describe the dynamical evolution of chromosome chain(s)
-- **initDynamics.cpp** = includes definition of functions that describe the dynamical evolution of chromatin chain and binders, including those detail rules of diffusion capture and loop extrusion
+- **initDynamics.cpp** = includes definition of functions that describe the dynamical evolution of chromosome chain(s) to converge to energy minimum
-- **chromoCell.cpp** = includes functions to call functions in files above to simulate the dynamical evolution of chromatin condensation
+- **chromoCell.cpp** = includes functions to call functions in files above to simulate the dynamical evolution and convergence

 General parameter set up can be adjusted in **initConfig.hpp** file. **README_parameters_chromo_modelling.xlsx** contains more in-depth description of polymer simulation parameters.